grauds/clematis.doc/docs/clematis-explained/cucumber-playwright.md

 ## Testing A Feature

-A feature (example for Pomodoro) is described used Gherkin notation during collection of requirements from a customer/stakeholder.
-Next, the file is put into the `features` folder:
+A feature (example for Pomodoro) is described used Gherkin notation during the process of collection of requirements from a customer/stakeholder.
+The resulting file is put into the `features` folder:

 ````gherkin title="tests/features/create-new-task.feature"
 Feature: Create new task